 There is still an interesting contrast between the approach for computers and for mobile devices.
-Both the TPM and T2 chip are focussed more on supporting boot-time checks and disk encryption, which tend to be one-time events that happen on boot.
+Both the TPM and T2 chip are focused more on supporting boot-time checks and disk encryption, which tend to be one-time events that happen on boot.
 The SEP and TrustZone approaches do that too, but also provide support for more regular security functions, such as user authentication.
 It’ll be interesting to see whether Microsoft use the Pluton chip to support, for example, regular login and account authentication.
 That would provide a step forward not only in protections for a turned off Windows computer, but also for one that’s turned on and locked.

 - Microsoft Is Making a Secure PC Chip—With Intel and AMD’s Help, Wired